Federal Direct Loans for Parents

 Additional requirements to receive a PLUS loan

 Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
 In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
-You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid.
+You can find more information about these requirements in Direct PLUS Loans for Parents.

 Applying for a PLUS Loan and the Master Promissory Note (MPN)